Multistage interconnection networks: Multistage Interconnect Network

 The number of switching elements required to realize a non-blocking network in highest, followed by rearrangeable non-blocking.
 Blocking network uses least switching elements.

 Examples

 Multiple types of multistage interconnection networks exist.

 Omega network

 An Omega network consists of multiple stages of 2*2 switching elements.
 Each input has a dedicated connection to an output.
-An N*N omega network has log(N) number of stages and N/2 number of switching elements in each stage for perfect shuffle between stages.
-Thus network has complexity of 0(N log(N)).
+An N*N omega network has log(N) stages and N/2 switching elements in each stage for a perfect shuffle between stages.
+Thus the network has complexity of 0(N log(N)).
 Each switching element can employ its own switching algorithm.
 Consider an 8*8 omega network.
 There are 8! = 40320 1-to-1 mappings from input to output.
-There are 12 switching element for total permutation of 2^12 = 4096.
+There are 12 switching element for a total permutation of 2^12 = 4096.
 Thus, it is a blocking network.